By Lisa Brown

 As a wise man once said, “respect is earned” and he has earned it more than 2,200 times over.

-Without Shakespeare, we would probably never have added so many words to our English vocabulary.
+Without Shakespeare, we would probably never have added such a huge number of words to our English vocabulary.

-It’s about time a new writer decided to break the mould and come up with a few new words again.
+It’s about time a new writer decided to break the mold and come up with a few new words again.